dataviscourse2023/final-project-jel/README.md

  # To Do:
  - Map:
     - (Done) Fix slider so it lands on the correct year for 'Deforestation'.
+    - The map is not drawing correctly when the section is collapsed.
+This may be because the map is being drawn before the section is expanded.
+This may be fixed when the section is expanded by default, or drawn when the section is expanded.
     - Document code.
     - Experiment with different color scales.
     - Experiment with different projections.